rayes0/blog/content/anemoia/prologue.md

 Suddenly, the fire alarm rang.

-Evan instinctively made for the door, only to find that it had been locked. *Something was definitely fishy here*, he thought.
+Evan instinctively made for the door, only to find that it had been locked. _Something was definitely fishy here_, he thought.
 He was about to yell for help when he felt a gloved hand cover his mouth.
 It was the older boy.

 "Okay, I'll hold on to him, Nick.
 Lets wait until everyone else evacuates and then you can destroy this place." the older one spoke.

 "Yes, teacher."

-*Destroy this place?
-What are they talking about*, thought Evan.
+_Destroy this place?
+What are they talking about_, thought Evan.
 He was struggling to breathe, and was squirming as hard as he could to expunge the gloved hand from his face.

 "Ugh, this is such a pain" the older boy said.
 "I'm gonna knock him out.
 It'll make everything easier to deal with."

 "Just don't do any permanent damage.
-Otherwise the Headmaster won\'t be happy," said Nick.
+Otherwise the Headmaster won't be happy," said Nick.

 "Yeah I know," replied the older boy.

-*Seriously, what was happening*, Evan thought.
+_Seriously, what was happening_, Evan thought.
 They're going to destroy this place?
 Who was the Headmaster?
 And why was he being held by two boys in the middle of a building supposedly at the risk of burning down?

 He didn't have much time to think.
 A blow hit his head, and before he could even consider what was happening, he fell unconscious.

-(*Next chapter begins twelve years later*)
+(_Next chapter begins twelve years later_)